 Ramayana Russian Translation Prehistory

-Russia is perhaps the only European country where the Valmiki Ramayana, the story of Lord Rama written by the Hindu sage Valmiki, has sold tens of thousands of copies in Russian.
+Russia is perhaps the only European country where the Valmiki Ramayana, the story of Lord Rama written by the Hindu sage Valmiki, has sold tens of thousands of copies, although only partly available in print.
+The story of the translations done before 2006 is short.

-While eminent Indologist Alexander Baranikov first translated the Ramayana into Russian in 1948, Natalia Guseva, another prominent scholar on India, had written the script for a play based on the Indian epic that was staged in Moscow Children’s Theatre in the Soviet Union for the first time in 1957.
+An eminent indologist Alexander Baranikov first translated the Ramayana into Russian in 1948 (Ramcharitmanas from Hindi, nonValmiki edition).
+Natalia Guseva, another prominent scholar on India, had written the script for a play based on the Indian epic that was staged in Moscow Children’s Theatre in the Soviet Union for the first time in 1957 (for the first time Valmiki).

 First Full Russian Academic Translation (2006-)